 If the parameter is being directly placed in the Visualization, it may be unnecessary to create a Calculated Value.
 The key point is that whatever the parameter is being used to change (typically a formula variable), that item must be used somehow in the Visualization in order for the Parameter Control to work.

-The most popular use cases for Advanced Parameter is that it permits users to change measures or dimensions being displayed in a view.
-The technique in either case is the same.
-Below diagram shows a Time Series chart in which a parameter is being used to change the measure plotted.
+The most popular use case for Advanced Parameter is that it permits users to change measures or dimensions being displayed in a view.
+The technique, in either case, is the same.
+The below diagram shows a Time Series chart in which a parameter is being used to change the measure plotted

 Using a parameter to change the measure displayed in a view

 The Parameter Control appears below the Marks card in a radio-button style filter.
 It allows the user to select three different measures for the time series chart.
 Currently, the view shows profit dollars.
 Notice that the title of the worksheet includes the parameter and the axis label also changes.